AI Leadership Summit · Anchorage, Alaska · 28 September 2026

 Foundation

-When to use Claude vs. ChatGPT vs. Gemini vs. Perplexity vs. Copilot — and why trained context outperforms clever prompting every time.
+When to use Claude vs. ChatGPT vs. Gemini vs. Perplexity vs. Copilot.
+And why trained context outperforms clever prompting every time.
+Bring your laptop.

 Application